 2. THE INCREDIBLE VIEWS AND GROUNDS

 As mentioned above, you can gaze out over the beautiful grounds while enjoying your wedding breakfast, or have drinks outside on the lawns.
 However, the grounds change with every season and will look stunning in all of them.
-The spring has daffodils around the statues which gives way to a blanket of bluebells in the gardens.
-In summer the arch in the garden is adorned with beautiful flowers, but even in winter all the manicured gardens have a lot of evergreen bushes and grass so it’s guaranteed to be gorgeous in every season!
+The spring has daffodils around the statues which give way to a blanket of bluebells in the gardens.
+In summer the garden is adorned with beautiful flowers, but even in winter all the manicured gardens have a lot of evergreen bushes and grass so it’s guaranteed to be gorgeous in every season!

 3. PHOTO OPPORTUNITIES

 If you’re wanting amazing photos of your wedding day (and why wouldn’t you?!) then this venue is not going to disappoint.
 The grounds are breathtaking and the inside of the house matches.
 Whether you had a sunny or rainy day you’d find plenty of beautiful places to get some gorgeous photos of you as a couple and there is ample space for family photos.
 Plus the backdrops for your ceremony, if you hold it here, wedding breakfast, speeches, dancing and rest of your celebration are truly the stuff fairytales are made of!

 By having your wedding at Rothamsted you’ll be helping with the upkeep of a Grade I listed building and preserving history and supporting the amazing agricultural research that happens on the estate, plus enjoying the delicious food that is all made using locally sourced, sustainable ingredients.